kadirahq/flow-router/README.md

 };
 ~~~

-All these global subscriptions runs on every route.
-So, make your special attention for names when registering subscriptions.
+All these global subscriptions run on every route.
+So, make special attention to names when registering subscriptions.

-After you've register subscriptions, you can reactively check for the status of those subscriptions like this:
+After you've registered your subscriptions, you can reactively check for the status of those subscriptions like this:

 ~~~js
 Tracker.autorun(function() {